anth12/inner-fire/_pages/one-to-one.md

 title: Personalised Sessions
 subtitle: ""
 ---
-I am qualified in therapeutic Yoga to help you manage or move on from stress and anxiety in mind and body.
+I am qualified in therapeutic mind-body-breathe techniques to help you manage or move on from stress and anxiety in mind and body.
 This may be:

+**\*Walk, talk, stretch and breathe:** I plan a walk according to your current ability and we get out in nature to chat through any current life concerns and explore ways to enhance your well-being.
+Included is a write-up of the ides we have formulated.

 **\*Somatic Trauma Exploration**: this is deep, intense work to explore current discomfort or dis-ease and it's relation to a past 'traumatic' experience.
 Together we visit the memory to help release physical symptoms and move from the narrative of 'anxiety' to one of pressure, physiological holding and release.